Bloody Falls massacre

-The Bloody Falls massacre was an incident that took place during Hudson's Bay Company employee Samuel Hearne's exploration of the Coppermine River for copper deposits near modern-day Kugluktuk, Nunavut, Canada on 17 July 1771.
+The Bloody Falls massacre took place during Hudson's Bay Company employee Samuel Hearne's exploration of the Coppermine River for copper deposits near modern-day Kugluktuk, Nunavut, Canada on 17 July 1771.
 Hearne's original travelogue is now lost, and the narrative that became famous was published after Hearne's death with substantial editorializing.
 The narrative states that Chipewyan and "Copper Indian" Dene men led by Hearne's guide and companion Matonabbee attacked a group of Copper Inuit camped by rapids approximately 15 km upstream from the mouth of the Coppermine River.

 Prelude

 Towards the end of May 1771, Samuel Hearne began to notice that the Chipewyan Indians accompanying him on his expedition had motives other than his planned survey of the Coppermine River.
 On the party's arrival at Peshew Lake, Matonabbee and a number of the men accompanying Hearne began to make arrangements for their wives and children to be left behind.
 When the party arrived at Clowey Lake, each of the Chipewyan men crafted shields from thin boards, 2 ft wide and 3 ft long.
 Hearne noted that his party was joined by a number of Indians who were solely interested in propagating a war against the Inuit.
 In the travel narrative describing his journey, he claimed that as the group advanced north into Inuit territories, it became evident that his companions were gradually plotting an act of "savage", "shocking", and "brutish" violence.
 The Dene people of the area claim, however, that Hearne himself was not present at the event, while Hearne's contemporaries further questioned his claims.
 The oral history of the Inuit-Dene conflict also does not reflect the Bloody Falls story.